Testing Your Water

 Below 4 ppt

-Your water meets the current federal standard.
+Your water meets the current federal standard for PFOA and PFOS.
 Whether to filter is a personal decision based on health situation and proximity to contamination sources.

 4–10 ppt